-A quick response to hydraulic line failure is important if the operator is to be safely removed from the platform.
-A quick response can simplify the steps required to lower the platform and remove the operator.
-The following examples describe some emergency operating procedure for typical hydraulic line failures.
+A quick response to hydraulic line failure is important, if the operator is to be safely removed from the platform.
+The examples below describe some emergency operating procedures for typical hydraulic line failures.

-- 1. The Versalift aerial lift design uses holding valves to lock the booms in position in the event of a hydraulic line failure.
+- The Versalift aerial lift design uses holding valves to lock the booms in position in the event of a hydraulic line failure.
 If there is a continuous loss of hydraulic oil from the aerial lift, operate the hydraulic power source only while attempting to stow the aerial lift to conserve the hydraulic oil supply.
-If operation of the aerial lift is impossible, use the bleeder ports and manual rotation. - 2.
+If operation of the aerial lift is not possible, use the bleeder ports and manual rotation. - 2.
 A hydraulic line failure located between the upper and lower controls may temporarily allow the continued operation of the aerial lift.
 The rate of the hydraulic oil loss can be reduced by overriding the upper controls and operating the aerial lift with the lower controls.
 If the oil supply is depleted, discontinue operation of the hydraulic power source to avoid damage to the hydraulic pump.
-If the aerial lift is inoperable, use the bleeder ports and manual rotation.
+If the aerial lift is inoperable, use the bleeder ports and manual rotation as required.

 ENGINE FAILURE - If the prime power source fails, the optional backup pump system can be used for emergency operation.
-If this system is not installed, use the engine start/stop control to crank the engine, as previously explained.
-The bleeder ports and manual rotation must be used if these systems are not installed.
+If this system is not installed, use the engine start/stop control to crank the engine.
+If this also has not been installed, the bleeder ports and manual rotation must be used.

-HYDRAULIC PUMP FAILURE - If the primary hydraulic pump fails use the backup pump system (if equipped) or the bleeder ports and manual rotation.
+HYDRAULIC PUMP FAILURE - If the primary hydraulic pump fails use the backup pump system, if so equipped.
+If this feature is not installed, the bleeder ports and manual rotation must be used.